How do you manage your REST API on AWS so that it scales with traffic?

 Based just on this short description, you can see there’s a lot of overlap between ALB and API Gateway.
 Both services act as front ends to your back-end API applications.
 And they each support key higher-level services required by most industrial-grade APIs, such as authentication and monitoring.

 A key challenge with microservice architectures is providing a method for other applications and services to discover a dependent service's current DNS information.
-Both ALB and API Gateway can leverage AWS Service Discovery, enabling other services to lookup another service's metadata and DNS information using a friendly name and other associated metadata, such as version and stage name.
+Both ALB and API Gateway can leverage AWS Service Discovery.
+With Service Discovery, other services can look up another service's metadata and DNS information using a friendly name and other associated metadata, such as version and stage name.

 Differences Between ALB and API Gateway